 The test is a paper-based test; it will not involve the use of a computer, except for applicants with a relevant disability.

 Sample tests, as well as some information on the qualities we will be looking for in applicants' answers, are available to download.

-It will be possible to sit the Cambridge Law Test at our overseas interview centres.
+It will be possible to sit the CLT at our overseas interview centres.
 If you are offered an overseas interview, you will receive more information about the test from the college that is handling your application.